 For all other deliveries, the courier/postman will use the intercom call button for the address of the delivery.
 If the student is at home they will meet the courier/postman at the entrance to receive the delivery.

 If the student is not home the FRESH Accommodation Team will take in and sign for deliveries.
-All parcels received on behalf of the student will be recorded in a post book.
-The student will be notified of the delivery through their portal and asked to come to reception with ID to collect it.
-The student will sign the post book to confirm they have received the delivery.
+All parcels received on behalf of the student will be recorded on the Post Log, and stored safely in the post room.
+The Post Log is an online google document, the QR code can be found on the notice boards in each block or in reception.
+The student can come to reception with ID to collect their parcel, the FRESH accommodation team will then mark it as collected on the Post Log.

 All FRESH residences are managed in compliance with the National Code for Assured Accommodation.

 You are advised to register with the University Students’ Health Service, registration events will take place throughout Arrivals’ Week.

 If you have a disability or if you are ill or sustain an injury that could prevent you from leaving your accommodation in an emergency please ensure that you make your Student Support Centre aware so that suitable measures can be put in place to enable you to live comfortably and safely in your residence.

 PEEPs (Personal Emergency Evacuation Plan) are intended to be used to plan in advance for those who may need assistance or special arrangements during an emergency evacuation of the building.
 The PEEP will be completed by the FRESH accommodation team and the individual and be signed-off by the Fire Safety Adviser.